Facebook have had a tough few years…

 Just because you’ve got a cute cat, that doesn’t mean you should post photos of it.
 Creating posts like this will attract users, but they’re the wrong kind, basically acting as dead numbers.

-Use your research to create a bank of ideas, or completed content to share with your audience.
+Use your research to create a bank of ideas, or completed content to share with your audience (or use this content marketing ideas guide!).
 Try to make it entertaining, informative and engaging.